Virtus Sector Trend Fund

 Effective May 11, 2015, this fund changed its strategy and its name.
 The portfolio was fully transitioned to the new manager’s strategy on 5/19/15.
 Performance since manager change is shown from 5/19/15 in addition to the Fund’s historic record to illustrate the performance of the new manager’s strategy.

-Class A operating expenses are 1.01%.
-Excluding the indirect expenses incurred by the underlying funds in which the Fund invests, fund class operating expenses are 0.98%.
+The gross expense ratio minus the indirect expenses incurred by the underlying funds in which the Fund invests is 1.04%.

 Average annual total returns reflect the change in share price and the reinvestment of all dividends and capital gains.
 Net Asset Value (NAV) returns do not reflect the deduction of any sales charges.
 POP (Public Offering Price) performance reflects the deduction of the maximum sales charge of 5.75%.
 A contingent deferred sales charge of 0.50% may be imposed on certain redemptions within 18 months on purchases on which a finder’s fee has been paid.